 Milk Chocolate Peanut Butter Bar with honey roasted peanuts.
 This dessert is a tribute to the love and marriage of peanut butter and chocolate.
 The base of this delicious dessert, developed by Chef Love, is a moist cake made from almond flour and brown butter topped with a silky smooth peanut butter cream and topped with a layer of milk chocolate mousse.

 I’ve dined at the Crown Grill on three occasions to date and particularly appreciate the attentive service and the quality of the dishes.

-I can highly recommend the scallop appetizer, filet mignon and of course, the grilled lobster tails with plenty of garlic butter.
+I can highly recommend the scallop appetizer, filet mignon and the grilled lobster tails with garlic butter.
 I was pleasantly surprised by the creamed spinach side dish, which made a great accompanying dish.

 The waiting staff are on hand to offer suggestions and will even provide a selection of steak knives according to the cut of meat you choose.
 There is a trolley that displays the various steaks on the menu that is brought to your table to help you make your decision.